 Drainage and Wastewater Management Plan

 The water you use, whether that’s from your toilet flushing or from rain that comes off roofs and roads needs to be collected, treated and sent safely back to the environment.
-A growing North West and more extreme weather present challenges for how we manage your used water over the long term.
-We’re planning for this through our Drainage and Wastewater Management Plan (DWMP).
+A changing climate, more extreme weather events and a growing population in the North West present challenges for how we manage your used water over the long term.
+We need to plan to reduce any effect on our wastewater services and the experience customers have.